 Nel Noddings is Lee Jacks Professor of Child Education emerita at Stanford University.
 She received her BA from Montclair State College, her MA from Rutgers University, and her PhD from Stanford University.

 Pedro Noguera is the Emery Stoops and Joyce King Stoops Dean of the Rossier School of Education and a Distinguished Professor of Education at the University of Southern California.
-Prior to coming to USC Noguera served as a professor at UC Berkeley, Harvard University, New York University and UCLA.
+Prior to joining USC, Noguera served as a Distinguished Professor of Education at the Graduate School of Education and Information Studies at the University of California, Los Angeles.

 Jeannie Oakes is Presidential Professor Emeritus in Educational Equity at UCLA, where she founded UCLA’s Institute for Democracy, Education, and Access; the University of California’s All Campus Consortium on Research for Diversity; and Center X, UCLA’s urban teacher preparation program.
 She is also Senior Fellow in Residence at the Learning Policy Institute.